Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 For the purpose of enrollment, full-time employees in the Bellevue School District are defined as:

-- certificated employees who work .75 FTE or greater.
+- certificated employees who work .75 FTE

+No, not without submitting an Open Transfer application.
 If the sibling is attending the requested school on an approved Open Transfer or Transfer Request, the new sibling must apply and then will have sibling preference in admission provided that both siblings will attend the school together for a minimum of one year.
 Siblings who do not apply will not be considered for admission.

 My student is in a centered program (i.e. Advanced Learning, Special Education, etc.) can they apply for Open Transfer?